wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 Why explicitly list just those two directories by using `"include": ["src", "scripts"]`?
 Why not just use `"include": ["."]` to include all files found in the project?
 If we did that we would get 172 errors.
-That is because we also type check the `node_modules` and the `dist` folder, which is not what we want, since those are not the source files we want to type check.
+That is because we would also type check the `node_modules` and the `dist` folder, which is not what we want, since those are not the source files we want to type check.

 ## Conclusion